MichalOpoka/ecfr/cfr/title-12-Banks-Banking/chapter-I-Comptroller-Currency-Department-Treasury/part-192-Conversions-Mutual-Stock-Form/subpart-A-Standard-Conversions/subjectgroup-ECFR3542f13e2ef6143-Offering-Circular/section-192.300.md

-##### § 192.300 What must happen before the appropriate Federal banking agency declares my offering circular effective? #####
+##### § 192.300 Offering circular requirements. #####

-(a) You must prepare and file your offering circular with the Securities and Corporate Practices Division of the OCC if you are a Federal savings association and with the appropriate FDIC region if you are a state savings association, in compliance with this part and Form OC and, where applicable, part 197 of this chapter.
-File your offering circular in accordance with the procedures in section 192.155.
+(a) *Content and filing requirements.* A savings association must prepare and file its offering circular in compliance with this part, Form OC, and the applicable SEC registration statement form required under 12 CFR 16.15.
+A Federal savings association must file its offering circular with the appropriate OCC licensing office and a State savings association must file its offering circular with the appropriate FDIC region.
+If filing an amendment, the savings association also must comply with §§ 192.155 and 192.165.

-(b) You must condition your stock offering upon member approval of your plan of conversion.
+(b) *Member approval.* A savings association must condition its stock offering upon member approval of its plan of conversion.

-(c) The appropriate Federal banking agency will review the Form OC and may comment on the included disclosures and financial statements.
+(c) *Agency review.* The appropriate Federal banking agency will review the offering circular and may comment on the included disclosures and financial statements.
+The appropriate Federal banking agency will not approve the adequacy or accuracy of the offering circular or the disclosures.

-(d) You must file any revised offering circular, final offering circular, and any post-effective amendment to the final offering circular in accordance with the procedures in section 192.155.
+(d) *Revised filings.* A savings association must file any revised offering circular, final offering circular, and any post-effective amendment to the final offering circular in accordance with the procedures in §§ 192.155 and 192.165.

-(e) The appropriate Federal banking agency will not approve the adequacy or accuracy of the offering circular or the disclosures.

-(f) After you satisfactorily address the appropriate Federal banking agency's concerns, you must request the appropriate Federal banking agency to declare your Form OC effective for a time period.
-The time period may not exceed the maximum time period for the completion of the sale of all of your shares under § 192.400.
+(e) *Request for effectiveness.* After a savings association satisfactorily addresses the appropriate Federal banking agency's comments, the savings association must request that the appropriate Federal banking agency declare the offering circular effective for a time period.
+The time period may not exceed the maximum time period for the completion of the sale of all of the savings association's shares under § 192.400.